What is chronic bronchitis in cats?

 It is important to maintain good oral health in a cat with chronic bronchitis.
-Daily tooth brushing is extremely beneficial.
+Daily toothbrushing is extremely beneficial.
 Regular dental descaling, cleaning and polishing under general anesthesia is strongly recommended to minimize the chance that bacteria from the mouth will cause a secondary infection in the inflamed respiratory tract.

 What is the success rate for treatment of chronic bronchitis?

-This condition is non-reversible and is often, slowly progressive.
+This condition is non-reversible and often slowly progressive.
 Appropriate treatment will slow the progression of the disease and will relieve distressing symptoms.
 With proper management, most cats with chronic bronchitis enjoy a normal life expectancy and an excellent quality of life.
 Relapses may occur when the seasons change or if air quality is poor.